Eras and Positions

 With our approach to eras and positions established, we will use these labels regularly moving forward.
 These classifications create peer groups for HHOF analysis.

-Era concepts from Adjusted Hockey;
+Era concepts created by Adjusted Hockey;